 The binary principle in itself is an arid abstraction.
 Padmasambhava extends the binary relation between the being that we are and the being that we experience by adding a third term, in terms of a family consisting of a father, a mother, and their only son, thus establishing the centrality of the human principle.
 Padmasambhava says that mind is the archetypal Father, non-demonstrable from time before time, whereas the meaning of suchness is the archetypal Mother, self-created, unitary, from which is born the only Son.
 Father, Mother, and Son also appear in the Lotus Sutra.
 The Buddha compares himself to a king, the sutra to a queen, and the bodhisattva to their son, alluding to a formula called in Cabala the Tetragrammaton, ‘Yodh he waw,’ referring to “the secret law of the buddhas.”
 Suchness is ultimate ignorance.
 Guenther notes the similarity of Padmsambhava’s thought to Barbelognostic and Valentinian gnostic ideas, but without the Gnostic emphasis on patriarchy.
 Enlightened ignorance (as distinct from ontological ignorance) is the realization of the essentially non-rational character of suchness, thus setting the experiencer free from the ontological ignorance of logic, reason, and intellect.
 Enlightened ignorance is the matrix of realization.

-Padmasambhava’s threefold nothingness resembles the threefold Ain, Ain Soph, and Ain Soph Aur of the Tree of Life of the Hebrew Cabala, where we also find the doctrine of the Tetragrammaton, which includes a threefold form of Father, Mother, and Son (the fourth term of which is really identical with the Mother), as a representation of the method by which the world process retains and displays its imaginal-experiential character.
-This tripartite void becomes the pre-ontological and pre-actual reality of ourselves, in which the our potential individuality is the Father, non-locality the Mother, and the Clear Light the Son.
+Padmasambhava’s threefold nothingness resembles the threefold Ain, Ain Soph, and Ain Soph Aur of the Tree of Life of the Hebrew Cabala, where we also find the doctrine of the Tetragrammaton, which includes a threefold form of Father, Mother, and Son (the fourth term of which is really identical with the Mother), as a representation of the method by which the world-process maintains and develops its imaginal-experiential character.
+This tripartite void becomes the pre-ontological and pre-actual reality of ourselves, in which our potential individuality is the Father, non-locality the Mother, and the Clear Light the Son.

-As in Gnosticism, transformed by Padmasambhava’s radical process-oriented philosophy, the process of becoming human begins as a descent through fragmentation and dispersion from a world of light (Abhasvara) followed by an ascent of penetration into the mystery of the totality, expressed in static terms as a return to one’s original spiritual home.
-However, in Padmasambhava there is no saviour and no sin.
-The whole process is one of vital and continuous self-renewal and self-discovery by the totality through the experience of a self-originated symbolic process.
+As in Gnosticism, transformed by Padmasambhava’s radical process-oriented philosophy, the process of becoming human begins as a descent, perhaps even a fall, through fragmentation and dispersion from a world of light (Abhasvara) followed by an ascent of penetration into the mystery of the whole, expressed in static terms as a return to one’s original spiritual home.
+However, in Padmasambhava there are no saviour and no sin.
+The whole process is one of vital and continuous self-renewal, self-discovery, and self-transformation by the whole through the experience of a self-originated symbolic process.

 Padmasambhava reveals himself as a “great man” (mahapurusha) whose vision and evolutionary thinking were far ahead of his time and remain unparalleled throughout the history of Buddhist thought.